 Dr. Jill Goldenziel is a professor at the National Defense University-College of Information and Cyberspace, where she teaches future generals and high-level civilian officials from the US and 83 countries.
+She regularly advises military and government leaders on international law and policy.
 Through her consultancy, Jill Goldenziel Strategy, she advises corporate leaders on global threats and business risk.
 She has spoken all over the world, including before global leaders from 193 states at the United Nations.
 As an arbitrator, she has helped adjudicate multi-billion dollar investment disputes.

-At NDU-CIC, she teaches courses in International and Constitutional Law, Leadership, Strategy, Lawfare, and Information Warfare to senior civilian and military leaders from the United States and allied and partner nations.
+At NDU-CIC, she directs and teaches courses in International and Constitutional Law, Leadership, Strategy, Lawfare, and Information Warfare to senior civilian and military leaders from the United States and allied and partner nations.
+She is a non-resident Fellow at NATO’s Supreme Headquarters Allied Powers Europe/Allied Command Operations Office of Legal Affairs.
 She is also an Affiliated Scholar at the University of Pennsylvania’s Fox Leadership International program and Penn’s Partnership for Innovation, Cross-Sector Collaboration, Leadership, and Organization.
 She is a Forbes.com contributor on National Security.
 She has spoken at the United Nations and dozens of events throughout the world.

 Dr. Goldenziel is in the top 10 percent of most-downloaded authors on the Social Science Research Network, making her one of the most widely-read social scientists in the world.
 Her award-winning work has appeared in the Cornell Law Review, the American Journal of International Law, the American Journal of Comparative Law, the Virginia Journal of International Law, the University of Pennsylvania Journal of Constitutional Law, and the Arizona State Law Journal, among other scholarly journals.
 She has briefed United Nations officials, world parliamentarians, and senior military leaders on her research.